SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

-Swift enumerations are particularly well-suited to modeling a group of related error conditions, with associated values allowing for additional information about the nature of a error to be communicated.
+Swift enumerations are particularly well-suited to modeling a group of related error conditions, with associated values allowing for additional information about the nature of an error to be communicated.
-Because of this, Swift enumerations that declare conformance to ``ErrorType`` automatically have the implementation of their conformance synthesized by the compiler.
+Because of this, Swift enumerations adopt ``ErrorType`` automatically have the implementation of their conformance synthesized by the compiler.

 For example, here's how you might represent the error conditions